bruprescott/CTDizzle/README.md

 |Date|Note|
 |:---:|:---|
- |11/12/16| Switch from DS18B20 to TSYS01.
-Switch from 14Bar to 30Bar.
-Switch from HI Probe to Atlas-Scientific kit.
+ |11/12/16| Switched from DS18B20 to TSYS01.
+Switched from 14Bar to 30Bar.
+Switched from HI Probe to Atlas-Scientific kit.
  |11/13/16| Added RTC.
-Switch from PVC to Blue Robotics case.
+Switched from PVC to Blue Robotics case.
  |02/17/17| Added temperature compensation for EC EZO.|
  |04/14/17| Data now output in .CSV instead of .TXT.
  |05/20/17| Added new file creation on power cycle.
 Data files are now named RAWCTDXX.csv (where XX is a number in sequence starting at 00).